SC2-ND-bot/The-PPPP-Bot/README.md

    - FindEnemyAction: As the name suggest, this action is used to attack the opposing team when the player has spotted any enemy units.
    - AttackEnemyAction: Action which target specific enemy units, currently it simply pics the weakest unit.
    - RetreatAction: This action allows the friendly unit to retreat while it's weapon is on cooldown or its health is criticially low.
+   - FindChokePoint: This actions returns a defensive location which units can hold to prevent enemies from critically damaging our structures.
-   - ScoutAction: Sends a hallucination unit to the enemy base
+   - HallucionationScoutAction: Sends a hallucination unit to the enemy base to scout
-   - ScoutHallucinationAction: Creates a hallucination for scouting purposes
+   - CreateScoutingHallucinationAction: Creates a hallucination using sentry agents that will be used for scouting purposes
 4. Finite State Machine:
 The FSM will place each agent into either an idle or a performAction state where it can calculate upcoming goals/plans or execture specific actions respectively.
+5. Goals:
+   These goals determine what actions are considered to be usable actions.
+Each agent's task is always to reach this goal.
+Every agent can have a distinct goal from one another.
+   - Attacking
+   - DefendBase
+   - HallucinationCreated
+   - Retreating
+   - Scouting

 A lot of the unit specific work related to the GOAP is yet to be implemented, however the groundwork has been established so that now unit specific code can be written modularly.
 Currently the Protoss units that have been integrated as agents are Zealots, Adepts, Sentries, Stalkers, Phoenixes, and Immortals.